Kanban task management: Finding tasks

 You can bookmark tasks in todo.vu so that they can be easily found at a later date.

-Just click on the ribbon icon above the user avatar of an open task.
-The ribbon icon will turn grey once it has been selected and thus bookmarked.
+Select the ribbon icon above the user avatar on an open task.
+The ribbon icon will turn grey once it has been selected and bookmarked.

-Your bookmarked tasks are listed within one place on the Task Dashboard.
+Your bookmarked tasks are listed within one place on the Task dashboard.
 Click the ribbon icon on the top right-hand corner of your workspace, next to the timer (Recent tasks) icon.
-A sidebar will open to the right of your workspace, where you will see a list, and can open any, of your bookmarked tasks.
+A sidebar will open to the right of your workspace, where you will see a list of, and can navigate to, your bookmarked tasks.

-The Bookmarked tasks list is personal to your own workspace, and you can remove a task’s ‘Bookmarked’ status simply by clicking one again on the ribbon within the opened task.
+The Bookmarked tasks list is personal to your own workspace, and you can remove a task’s ‘Bookmarked’ status simply by deselecting the ribbon icon on an open task.